torusresearch/customauth-swift-sdk/README.md

 tdsdk.triggerLogin()
 ```
+Logins are dependent on verifier scripts/verifiers.
+There are other verifiers including `single_id_verifier`, `and_aggregate_verifier`, `or_aggregate_verifier` and `single_logins` of which you may need to use depending on your required logins.
+To read more about verifiers do checkout [the docs](https://docs.tor.us/direct-auth/supported-authenticators-verifiers).

-### Handling URL redirects
+### 3. Handling the OAuth/Authentication URL redirects

-A successful login generates an `id_token`, which is required by Torus-utils.
+You can setup the redirect in two ways; URL Schemes or Universal links.
 The `handle(url: URL)` class method implements a NSNotification to handle URL callbacks.
-There are two ways for this redirect, URL Schemes, and Universal links

 #### Setting up URL Schemes